Dhilluku Dhuddu 2: Plot

 In 1857, a British man named George Williams went to India, where he seduced girls and ruined their lives.
 Due to a job transfer, he came to Kerala, where his lustful gaze fell on Devyani Kutti, but he was unaware that she was the daughter of the king of black magic, Marthanda Varma.
 Soon, Marthanda Varma learned about George, so to kill George, he took the great Yatchi palm script on a pournami day and gave an order to Yatchi to protect his daughter.
 That night, George proposes to Devyani and at that moment, Yatchi killed George.
 After British left India, he stuffed Yatchi into an idol and buried it.

 After that, Maya's father says that he has a similar Yatchi in his house, so the magician does some pooja to determine whether it is active, so that time it is active.
-To kill the Yatchi, they need to retrieve the palm script from the bungalow where Maya's father took the Yatchi.
-Viji and others had various encounters with other ghosts there, and then they finally retrieved the palm script and killed the ghost.
-The end credits show Viji and Maya's marriage.
+To kill the Yatchi, they need to retrieve the palm script from the bungalow where Maya's father took the Yatchi which happens to be the black magician Marthanda Varma lived.
+Viji and others had various encounters with other ghosts there, they finally retrieved the palm script and gave to the magician who continues the pooja, where he requests the Yatchi to leave Maya as she is to be married.
+The Yatchi refuses, thrashing down the magician and throws the palm script to fire pit.
+The Yatchi possess Maya attempting for her to get suicide on the bungalow.
+When Viji and Maya's father attempts to save her were failing, to everyone's surprise, the ghost of king of black magic, Marthanda Varma comes at right time performing the closure ritual and thereby killing the ghost.
+The end credits show Viji confronting his neighbors who were enjoying his departure were shocked to see him alive and well with Viji thanking them their attempts to throw him down has turned over a new leaf in his life where he and Maya got settled along with Viji maternal uncle lived happily ever after.